wkh237/react-native-fetch-blob/README.md

 ```

-**Download Notification and Visibiliy in Download App (Android Only)**
+**Download Notification and Visibility in Download App (Android Only)**

 <img src="img/android-notification1.png" width="256">
 <img src="img/android-notification2.png" width="256">

-If you want to display a notification when file's completely download to storage (as the above), or make the downloaded file visible in "Downloads" app.
+If you want to display a notification when the file is completely download to storage (as the above) or make the downloaded file visible in "Downloads" app.
 You have to add some options to `config`.

 ```js
 RNFetchBlob.config({